JacquesPesnot/2024_CogSci_Workshop/README.md

 ### Marcel Binz
 Marcel Binz is a research scientist at Helmholtz Munich.
 He works on modeling human behavior using ideas from meta-learning, resource rationality, and language models.

+### Ishita Dasgupta
+Ishita Dasgupta is a research scientist at Google Deepmind.
+She uses advances in machine learning to build models of human reasoning, applies cognitive science approaches toward understanding black-box AI systems, and combines these insights to build better, more human-like artificial intelligence.

 ### Akshay K. Jagadish
 Akshay K. Jagadish is a PhD student at the Max Planck Institute for Biological Cybernetics, T ̈ubingen.
 His current research is dedicated towards understanding the ingredients essential for explaining human adaptive behavior across multiple task domains.

-### Ishita Dasgupta
-Ishita Dasgupta is a research scientist at Google Deepmind.
-She uses advances in machine learning to build models of human reasoning, applies cognitive science approaches toward understanding black-box AI systems, and combines these insights to build better, more human-like artificial intelligence.

 ### Jacques Pesnot Lerousseau
 Jacques Pesnot Lerousseau is a postdoc at the Institute for Language, Communication, and the Brain, Marseille.
 His current research addresses the question of in-context learning in human brains and artificial neural networks, aiming to uncover the mechanisms behind rule generalization in the brain and algorithms.

+### Christopher Summerfield
+Christopher Summerfield is Professor of Cognitive Neuroscience at the University of Oxford.
+His work focusses on the neural and computational mechanisms by which humans make decisions.